|

 -

-In a neutral atom the number of protons (+)
+In an individual atom the number of protons (+)

 equals the number of electrons (–), that is the number of positive charges